hassieswift621/tatsumaki-bot-api/README.md

 You can customise this using the client builder.

 The client is designed to run for the duration of your program, keeping the thread pool alive for quick async execution.
 Once you are done with the client, call its close method to shutdown the executor services, which will keep your program alive.

-You can also use the client with try with resources catch block if you plan to make one off requests, or if you wish to close the client after each request.

 However, you must create a new instance of the client if you wish to make another API request after closing the client.

 Note that I am not part of the Tatsumaki Bot development.